-(dollars in millions) March 31, 2006 March 31, 2005 The ongoing impact of not providing any tax benefit on the losses incurred in the U.S., parts of the pre-tax earnings outside the U.S. being generated in jurisdictions with a net effective the U.S. statutory rate tax rate that is lower than 44 \$ (1) The Company recorded discrete pre-tax charges for restructuring and asset impairments tota first quarter of 2006, relating to which the Company recorded a tax benefit of \$33 million. the benefit that would have resulted using the U.S. statutory rate of \$81 million due to the fac charges recorded in the U.S. have not been benefited, combined with the fact that the charge U.S. have been incurred in jurisdictions that have a net tax rate that is lower than the U.S. statutory This benefit differs from act that the restructuring es recorded outside the 48 The Company recorded discrete pre-tax charges for restructuring totaling \$206 million in the relating to which the Company recorded a tax benefit of \$57.
-This benefit differs from the l resulted using the U.S. statutory rate of \$72 million due to the fact that the restructuring char U.S. have been incurred in jurisdictions that have a net lower tax rate than the U.S. statutory ne first quarter of 2006, benefit that would have arges recorded outside the 15 • The Company recorded discrete tax charges in the first quarter of 2006 relating primarily to rate changes and impacts from the ongoing tax audits with respect to open tax years purchase accounting, tax 14 Total difference resulting from the Company's effective tax rate vs. the U.S. statutory rate \$ 1 06 \$ 14
+(dollars in millions) 3 Months Ended June 30, 2006 3 Months Ended June 30, 2005 • The ongoing impact of not providing any tax benefit on the losses incurred in the U.S., partially offset by the impact of the pre-tax earnings outside the U.S. being generated in jurisdictions with a net effective tax rate that is lower than the U.S. statutory rate.
+The Company was recording tax benefits on its U.S losses as of and for the three months ended June 30, 2005. \$ 32 \$ (37) • The Company recorded discrete pre-tax charges for restructuring, asset impairments and a legal settlement charge totaling \$259 million in the three months ended June 30, 2006, relating to which the Company recorded a tax benefit of \$31 million.
+This benefit differs from the benefit that would have resulted using the U.S. statutory rate of \$90 million due to the fact that the restructuring charges recorded in the U.S. have not been benefited, combined with the fact that the charges recorded outside the U.S. have been incurred in jurisdictions that have a net tax rate that is lower than the U.S. statutory rate.
+59 • The Company recorded discrete pre-tax charges for restructuring, asset sale gains, asset impairments and in-process R&D charges totaling \$409 million in the three months ended June 30, 2005, relating to which the Company recorded a tax benefit of \$122 million.
+This benefit differs from the benefit that would have resulted using the U.S. statutory rate of \$143 million due to the fact that the restructuring charges recorded outside the U.S. have been incurred in jurisdictions that have a net tax rate that is lower than the U.S. statutory rate.
+21 • The Company recorded discrete tax charges in the three months ended June 30, 2006 relating primarily to purchase accounting, tax rate changes and impacts from the ongoing tax audits with respect to open tax years.
+The tax charge of \$41 million includes a charge of \$29 million relating to the finalization of the CREO purchase accounting and related changes to the allocation of the purchase price to the respective tax jurisdictions.
+Due to changes in the allocation of the purchase price between the U.S. and other countries, the finalization of the purchase accounting had a \$29 million impact on the valuation allowance in the U.S. 41 • The Company recorded discrete tax charges in the three months ended June 30, 2005 relating primarily to tax rate changes, the establishment of a valuation allowance against deferred tax assets in Brazil, the planned remittance of earnings from subsidiary companies outside the U.S. and a change in estimate with respect to a tax benefit recorded in connection with a land donation in a prior period.
+26 Total tax provision difference resulting from the Company's effective tax rate vs. the U.S. statutory rate \$ 132 \$ 10